 In Singapore, it is common practice for people to buy these security bonds as insurance for these workers.
 The insurance company then takes it upon itself to pay the fines in the event of a violation of the law.
 The employer can pay them back afterward.

-As for the question of when the bond is terminated or can be withdrawn, it depends on the terms of the laws surrounding worker employment.
+When the bond is terminated or can be withdrawn depends on the terms of the laws surrounding worker employment.

 So, for example, once the employment period has ended and the worker is safely back in their country, you are no longer liable to pay.
 Furthermore, if your worker breaks any rules regarding their permit, you may cancel the bond.